Observability for LlamaIndex with Opik

 Using the Opik integration

-To use the Opik integration with LLamaIndex, you can set the Opik callback handler as the global callback handler:
+To use the Opik integration with LLamaIndex, you can use the set_global_handler function from the LlamaIndex package to set the global tracer:

 Now that the integration is set up, all the LlamaIndex runs will be traced and logged to Opik.